hannah-scott/blog-uikit/README.md

 ## Adding posts

 Post files should be put into assets/content as .html files.
-If posts are written in Markdown then you can paste Pandoc output directly into the file (see examples).
+If posts are written in Markdown then you can output to HTML with Pandoc (see examples).

+A good alternative to pandoc is to write in Markdown, upload .md files to assets/content and include [Parsedown](https://github.com/erusev/parsedown) on your server.
 File extension can be changed in inc/config.php.

 ## Content folders